Today, Mak and G look at the horror of taxes and the risk there is for anyone to go bankrupt.

 We talk about how taxes affect your paycheck and why it’s important to know exactly how much money you bring home each month.

-In this episode, Mak and G look at the different types of taxes, what they’re used to fund, and how they affect your paycheck.
+In this “Money With Mak and G” podcast episode, Mak and G look at the different types of taxes, what they’re used to fund, and how they affect your paycheck.

 We talk about the importance of understanding your net pay and how even millionaires and celebrities can end up bankrupt…